-To level-up in General English (GE) the overseas student must receive an average grade of 80% after 4 weeks, 70% after 8 weeks, and 60% after 12 weeks.
+To level-up in General English (GE) the overseas student must receive an average grade of 70% after week 6, and 60% after 12 weeks.
 There is no level up requirement for IELTS students.

 2. Processes for recording and assessing course progress